freesers/AppStudioProject/REPORT.md

 ![](doc/finalUtilityModels.png)

 ### LoginViewController
 Handles the login screen.
-If user is already signed in, he/her is redirected to the choreTableView.
-Requests all neccesary data from the server
+If user is already signed in, he/she is redirected to the choreTableView.
+Requests all neccesary data from the server.
+After a succesful verification with FireBase and the local server.
+This viewcontroller is also the destination of the unwind segues: sign out & leave house.
+If a user doesn't have an account yet, he/she can tap the "register" button, which segues to user to the RegisterViewController.

+### RegisterViewController